 The traditional Indian gurukul system of learning under a guru by becoming a part of the guru's household still exists to a large extent in the field of music.
 You can affiliate yourself with a guru, learn under them for an extended period of time, and carry on their tradition in the true sense.
 Many famous artists have disciples to whom they directly pass on their music and musical styles.

 Voice Training Tips

 The style of voice production is different in different genres of music.
 Think of how different an opera sounds compared to jazz music.
-Or how different Hindustani (north Indian) classical music sounds compared to Carnatic (south Indian) classical music.
+Or how different Hindustani (North Indian) classical music sounds compared to Carnatic (South Indian) classical music.
 In fact, almost all genres of music have their own distinct styles of voice production.
-Therefore, it is important to find role models within the specific musical genre of your choice.
-For instance, it would not be appropriate to use an opera singer as your role model for voice production when trying to sing Hindustani classical music.
-Or the other way round.
+Therefore, it is important to find role models within the musical genre of your choice.

 In Hindustani classical music, a strong and free chest tone is used for most of the pitches, and an appropriate mix of chest and head tones is used to sing the higher pitches - the higher the pitch, the greater the proportion of head tone.
 The trick is to increase the ratio of head tone so gradually and smoothly that the transition is seamless.